kyledillard1/Windows-Server-Active-Directory-Lab-Virtualized-/README.md

 ---

-## Screenshots
+## 📸 Screenshots
 Screenshots included in this repository document:
 - Windows Server configuration and setup
 - Active Directory Users and Computers console
 - User and security group creation
 - Group membership management
 - Account administration tasks

-- Screenshots are numberd to reflect the progression of the lab and demonstrate each completed task.
+  Screenshots are numberd to reflect the progression of the lab and demonstrate each completed task.

+➡️ See the `screenshots/` folder.

 ---